jiecui/m2nufft/README.md

 __M<sup>2</sup>NuFFT__ is a computationally efficient suboptimal power spectrum estimator for fast exploration of nonuniformly sampled time series.
-This is the code for the paper pre-print [(Cui 2024)](https://arxiv.org/abs/2407.01943).
+This is the code repository for the paper pre-print [(Cui 2024)](https://arxiv.org/abs/2407.01943).

 ## Getting Started